“Show, don’t tell” is a piece of writing advice that almost every writer has heard before.

 “But the condition of wife had enclosed her in a sort of glass container, like a sailboat sailing with sails unfurled in an inaccessible place, without the sea.
 Pasquale, Enzo, Antonio himself would never have ventured onto the unshaded white streets of the newly built houses, to her doorway, to her apartment, to talk a little or invite her to take a walk.
 And even the telephone, a black object attached to the kitchen wall, seemed a useless ornament.”

 In this passage, Ferrante describes how lonely a young wife feels in her new marriage.

 Instead of using the word “lonely,” she compares the young wife to a sailboat without the sea and shows us that she can no longer spend time with her friends.
 These details make it a much more powerful passage, and we understand the character’s feelings with more depth and nuance.

 How to Show Not Tell in Writing: Four Expert Tips

 If you’re used to “telling” stories, it can be challenging to figure out how to “show” instead.
 Here are some strategies you can use to practice “show, don’t tell”:

 1. Try the “Camera Test”

-If an area of your document is flagged as needing more “showing” ask yourself if it’s camera-ready.
+If an area of your document needs more “showing,” ask yourself if it’s camera ready.
 If it’s not, add in details that the camera could pick up.
+For example: